rpmuller/ePubs/WP1.md

 Young men of the richer classes, he says, having not much to do, enjoy listening to him exposing people, and proceed to do likewise, thus increasing the number of his enemies.
-"For they do not like to confess that their pretence of knowledge has been detected."
+"For they do not like to confess that their pretense of knowledge has been detected."

 So much for the first class of accusers.